kataras/iris/_examples/README.md

 </details>

-And execute
+And run each example you wanna see, e.g.

 ```sh
 $ cd $GOPATH/src/github.com/kataras/iris/_examples/overview
 $ go run main.go
 ```

-> Test the examples by opening a terminal window and execute: `GOCACHE=off && cd _examples && go test -v ./...`
+> Test the examples by opening a terminal window and execute: `go test -v ./...`

 ### Overview